-Packing a microwave for moving may seem daunting, but with our helpful tips, you’ll be able to do it like a pro!
+Packing your microwave for moving can seem daunting, but with our helpful tips, you’ll be able to do it like a pro!

-Why you should pack your microwave before moving
+Why you should pack your microwave before you move

-One of the appliances you will need to pack before moving is the microwave.
+One of the appliances you will need to pack before moving is a microwave oven.
 Here are some tips on how to do it:

-- Unplug the microwave a few days before the move and let it cool down.
+- A few days before the move, unplug the microwave and let it cool.

-- Remove all the food from the inside and clean it well.
+- Remove all food from the inside and clean it well.

-- To avoid breakage, put foam corner protectors on the edges of the microwave.
+- To avoid breakage, install foam protective corners on the edges of the microwave oven.

-- Wrap the appliance in bubble wrap or blankets and secure it with packing tape.
+- Wrap the device in bubble wrap or blankets and secure with tape.

-- You can place the microwave in its original box or another suitable container for transport.
+- You can place the microwave in the original box or other suitable container for transport.

 What materials will you need to pack your microwave?

-To safely and effectively pack your microwave for moving, you will need the following materials:
+To safely and efficiently pack your microwave for moving, you will need the following materials:

 -1 medium-sized box